There was a problem loading the comments.

 Advanced

 As you might guess from the name of this tab, it’s aimed at more experienced users.
-You are not likely to need this tab unless you have some conflict with another cache plugin.
+You are not likely to need this tab, unless you have some kind of conflict with another cache plugin.

 WooCommerce

 LSCache is compatible with WooCommerce.
-If you have WooCommerce enabled, this tab will appear, allowing you to configure settings related to caching shop content.
+If you have WooCommerce enabled, this tab will appear, and will allow you to configure settings related to caching shop content.

 Other Plugin Sections

 There are many more sections to explore in the LSCache plugin.
-These are documented in much greater detail in the official docs.
+Each of these is documented in much greater detail in the docs Screen-by-Screen section.
+I’ve provided links to each section in the descriptions below.

 LiteSpeed Cache for WordPress Menu